Thursday 30 April 2026 - International Jazz Day

 This years’ conference explores how indigenous musical knowledge lives inside South African jazz, as “influence”, but also as structure, language, technique, and philosophy.
 We move between theory and practice: analysing rhythm, melody, harmony, tone, form, and improvisation; while also hearing and seeing these ideas in performance, demonstration, and workshop spaces.
 Across traditions (including ngoma approaches, marabi, mbaqanga, maskandi, Cape idioms, bow and choral lineages), we ask what it means to learn, credit, transmit, and innovate responsibly, in the studio, on stage, and in academics.

-UKZN Centre for Jazz and Popular Music
+UKZN Centre for Jazz and Popular Music, Durban

 "Indigenous Musical Elements in South African Jazz: Exploring Theory and Practice"